Anglo-Saxon Chronicle: D: Worcester Chronicle

-Peterborough Chronicle
+E: Peterborough Chronicle

-[E] The Peterborough Chronicle: In 1116, a fire at the monastery at Peterborough destroyed most of the buildings.
+The Peterborough Chronicle: In 1116, a fire at the monastery at Peterborough destroyed most of the buildings.
 The copy of the Chronicle kept there may have been lost at that time or later, but in either case shortly thereafter a fresh copy was made, apparently copied from a Kentish version—most likely to have been from Canterbury.
 The manuscript was written at one time and by a single scribe, down to the annal for 1121.
 The scribe added material relating to Peterborough Abbey which is not in other versions.

 The Canterbury original which he copied was similar, but not identical, to [D]: the Mercian Register does not appear, and a poem about the Battle of Brunanburh in 937, which appears in most of the other surviving copies of the Chronicle, is not recorded.
 The same scribe then continued the annals through to 1131; these entries were made at intervals, and thus are presumably contemporary records.

-Finally, a second scribe, in 1154, wrote an account of the years 1132–1154, though his dating is known to be unreliable.
+A second scribe, in 1154, wrote an account of the years 1132–1154, though his dating is known to be unreliable.
 This last entry is in Middle English, rather than Old English.
 [E] was once owned by William Laud, Archbishop of Canterbury 1633–1645, so is also known as the Laud Chronicle.
 The manuscript contains occasional glosses in Latin, and is referred to (as "the Saxon storye of Peterborowe church") in an antiquarian book from 1566.
 According to Joscelyn, Nowell had a transcript of the manuscript.
 Previous owners include William Camden and William L'Isle; the latter probably passed the manuscript on to Laud.

-Canterbury Bilingual Epitome
+F: Canterbury Bilingual Epitome

-[F] The Canterbury Bilingual Epitome: In about 1100, a copy of the Chronicle was written at Christ Church, Canterbury, probably by one of the scribes who made notes in [A].
+The Canterbury Bilingual Epitome (London, British Library, Cotton Domitian A.viii, folios 30-70): In about 1100, a copy of the Chronicle was written at Christ Church, Canterbury, probably by one of the scribes who made notes in [A].
 This version is written in both Old English and Latin; each entry in Old English was followed by the Latin version.
 The version the scribe copied (on folios 30–70) is similar to the version used by the scribe in Peterborough who wrote [E], though it seems to have been abridged.
 It includes the same introductory material as [D] and, along with [E], is one of the two chronicles that does not include the "Battle of Brunanburh" poem.
 The manuscript has many annotations and interlineations, some made by the original scribe and some by later scribes, including Robert Talbot.